-Chocolat is a big restaurant in Harlem where you can listen to hip-hop and watch sports on TV while you eat anything from red velvet pancakes to ribs or fried chicken.
-The dinner menu is pretty huge (with dedicated sections for both salad and mac and cheese), and they have a $20 bottomless-mimosa option during brunch.
-Most of the entrees are in the $30 range, so a meal here can get a little pricey.
-But if you need a fun group spot where you can eat a burger or a good plate of shrimp and grits, Chocolat works pretty well.
+Chocolat is a big restaurant in Harlem where you can watch sports on TV while you eat anything from red velvet pancakes to ribs or fried chicken.
+The dinner menu is pretty huge (with dedicated sections for both salads and mac and cheese), and they have a $20 bottomless-mimosa option during brunch.
+If you need a fun group spot, Chocolat is great for that.

 More spots in HarlemSee more